karlvr/update-template/README.md

 ### Using a template

-If your template is a git repostiroy, you can install or update it using the URL of the original template repo:
+If your template is a git repository, you can install or update it using the URL of the original template repo:

 ```bash
 npx update-template https://github.com/user/repo